 Stanley argues that a certainty account may be invoked in arguments that compromise a central aspect of the motivation for epistemic contextualism (DeRose 2009; Stanley 2008).

+4.2.
+Some key arguments

+The debates about epistemic norms of assertion involve a variety of issues.
+Here we discuss some of the central arguments of these debates.

 4.2.1.
 Ordinary Language Assessments.

 The debates about the epistemic norms of assertion have in large part concerned ordinary language assessments.
 In particular, proponents of knowledge norms have emphasized the ubiquity and naturalness of using “knowledge” in ordinary epistemic assessments, questions, and prompts.
 For example, Williamson argues that in response to an assertion, one may naturally query “how do you know?” and that this indicates that knowledge is the norm of assertion (Williamson 1996, 2000).
 As in the case of action and practical deliberation, such appeals have been supported experimentally (Turri 2013, 2015a, 2016b, 2017a, b; Turri and Buckwalter 2017).
 For criticism and empirical evidence to the contrary, see Kneer (2018); Reuter and Brössel (forthcoming); and Gerken (forthcoming).
 More generally, proponents of knowledge norms may appeal to the fact that we acquire the word “knowledge” early in our developmental trajectory and make heavy use of it throughout life (Nagel 2013 but see McGlynn forthcoming).
 Gerken, in turn, argues that the use of “knowledge” in ordinary epistemic assessments is best understood as a cognitively cheap and reasonably accurate communicative heuristic.
 Specifically, he argues that knowledge ascriptions may serve as cognitive proxies for more complex epistemic evaluations (Gerken 2015, 2017).